klmnden/azure-docs.tr-tr/articles/service-bus-messaging/service-bus-tutorial-topics-subscriptions-powershell.md

    Install-Module AzureRM.ServiceBus
    ```

-2. Azure’da oturum açmak için aşağıdaki komutu çalıştırın:
+2. Azure'da oturum açmak için aşağıdaki komutu çalıştırın:

    ```azurepowershell-interactive
    Login-AzureRmAccount